 Key Features:

-- Offers R-values of R-2.2 to R-4.0 per inch
+- R-values range from R-2.2 to R-4.0 per inch

-- Typically installed with professional equipment
+- Requires professional installation equipment

 Blown-in Insulation vs. Batt Insulation: Key Differences